Council Approved Dropped Kerb Contractors

 Recent Installations

-The law regarding driveway access states: If you plan to drive a vehicle over the footway into your driveway off a highway, then you will need a vehicle crossover.
+The law pertaining to driveway access states: If you intend to drive a vehicle over the footway in to your driveway off a highway, then you will need to have a vehicle crossover.

 Pavement may need strengthening in front of property.
 In some cases, lampposts, manhole covers or other street furniture may have to be moved.